istio/istio.io/_docs/reference/istioctl/istioctl_completion.md

 Output shell completion code for the bash shell.
-The shell output must be evaluated for to provide interactive completion of istioctl commands.
+The shell output must be evaluated to provide interactive completion of istioctl commands.

 Examples: